trufflesuite/webinar-episode-01/steps.md

 new behavior in truffle test files and implement contract logic to achieve that behavior.

-This approach allows us to examine our system in small testable pieces while also increasing our knowledge and intuition of Truffle, Solidity and the ecosystem.
+This approach lets us to examine the system in small testable pieces while increasing our knowledge and intuition of Truffle, Solidity and the ecosystem.

 ## the contract test